-Drag Race star Shangela teases Dancing With the Stars host over name mishap
+Drag Race star Shangela teases Dancing with the Stars host over name mishap

-Shangela playfully teases Dancing With the Stars host Alfonso Ribeiro for messing up her name.
+Drag Race star Shangela teased Dancing With the Stars host Alfonso Ribeiro for messing up her name.

-Back in September, the Drag Race icon made history as the first drag performer to compete in the US iteration of Dancing With the Stars.
+Back in September, the A Star Is Born actor made history as the first drag performer to compete in the US iteration of Dancing with the Stars.

 Over the last few weeks, Shangela and her partner Gleb Savchenko have delivered show-stopping routines ranging from the Quick Step, Salsa, Rumba and the Charleston.